Before we chat with today's author, I want to announce that the winner of today's drawing for A Dad of His Own, by Gail Gaymer Martin, is:

 Finally, what question would you like to ask my readers?

-Be sure to check out my interview with Kay Strom, below.
-Leave an appropriate comment at the bottom of her post to enter the drawing for a signed copy of her book.
+Be sure to check out my interview with Maureen Lang below, and leave a comment under her interview to be entered in a drawing for a signed copy of her book.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.